This post may contain affiliate links. Please read our disclosure policy.

 Pin this now to save it for laterPin It

 Cranberry Brie Bites

 - 4 ounces brie

-- Roll out cresent roll dough into a single sheet, ensuring all seams have been pinched together for a tight seal, into a shape that is about 12" long and 8" wide.
-Cut dough into 24 equal sized squares using a 6x4 grid.
+- Roll the crescent roll dough into a single sheet that is about 12" long and 8" wide.
+If you're worried about sticking, you can lightly flour the surface.
+Ensure all seams have been pinched together to create a tight seal.
+Cut the dough into 24 equal sized squares using a 6×4 grid.

-- To prepare bites, add a small cube of brie (about one cubic centimeter in size) and a small scoop of cranberry sauce (about ½ teaspoon) to the center of each square of dough.
+- To prepare the bites, add a small cube of brie (about one cubic centimeter in size) and a small scoop of cranberry sauce (about 1/2 teaspoon) to the center of each square of dough.
 Bring opposite corners of the dough to the center and pinch in the middle.

-- Bake in preheated oven for 11-13 minutes, or until golden brown.
-The cheese may melt out of some, but you can easily scoop it back in when the appetizers or hot, or serve as is.
+- Bake in the preheated oven for about 11-13 minutes, or until golden brown.
+The cheese may melt out of some (this is where the mini muffin pan helps), but you can easily scoop it back in when the appetizers or hot, or serve as is.
 They will be eaten either way!